RupeshKumar4511/DSA/README.md

 Example: Queue, Stack, etc.
 <br>
 <br>
 4.Non-Linear Data Structure: Data structures where data elements are not placed sequentially or linearly are called non-linear data structures.
-In a non-linear data structure, we can’t traverse all the elements in a single run only.
+In a non-linear data structure, we can't traverse all the elements in a single run only.
 Examples: Trees and Graphs.